n1nj4sec/pupy/README.md

 [![Build Status](https://api.travis-ci.org/n1nj4sec/pupy.svg?branch=unstable)](https://travis-ci.org/n1nj4sec/pupy)
 # Pupy

-This isn't really a fork.
-But https://github.com/alxchk/pupy has done so much work.
-I figured I oculd help with some ddocumentation and what not.

 ## Quick docker install and configure
 Lots of things are in various states of development but this will get a server up for